Compaq: Acquisition by Hewlett-Packard

 Analysts on Wall Street were generally critical of the merger, as both companies had been struggling before the announcement, and the stock prices of both companies dropped in the months after the merger agreement was made public.
 Particularly rival Dell made gains from defecting HP and Compaq customers who were wary of the merger.
 Carly Fiorina, initially seen as HP's savior when she was hired as CEO back in 1999, had seen the company's stock price drop to less than half since she assumed the position, and her job was said to be on shaky ground before the merger announcement.
-HP's offer was regarded by analysts to be overvaluing Compaq, due to Compaq's shaky financial performance in the past recent years (there were rumors that it could run out of money in 12 months and be forced to cease business operations had it stayed independent), as well as Compaq's own more conservative valuation of its assets.
+HP's offer was regarded by analysts to be overvaluing Compaq, due to Compaq's shaky financial performance in the past recent years (there were rumours that it could run out of money in 12 months and be forced to cease business operations had it stayed independent), as well as Compaq's own more conservative valuation of its assets.
 Detractors of the deal noted that buying Compaq was a "distraction" that would not directly help HP take on IBM's breadth or Dell Computer's direct sales model.
 Plus there were significant cultural differences between HP and Compaq; which made decisions by consensus and rapid autocratic styles, respectively.
 One of Compaq's few bright spots was its services business, which was outperforming HP's own services division.

 The merger was approved by HP shareholders only after the narrowest of margins, and allegations of vote buying (primarily involving an alleged last-second back-room deal with Deutsche Bank) haunted the new company.
 It was subsequently disclosed that HP had retained Deutsche Bank's investment banking division in January 2002 to assist in the merger.
 HP had agreed to pay Deutsche Bank $1 million guaranteed, and another $1 million contingent upon approval of the merger.
 On August 19, 2003, the U.S. SEC charged Deutsche Bank with failing to disclose a material conflict of interest in its voting of client proxies for the merger and imposed a civil penalty of $750,000.
 Deutsche Bank consented without admitting or denying the findings.

+On May 3, 2002, Hewlett-Packard announced that it had closed the acquisition of Compaq.
+The newly merged HP-Compaq company would officially launch four days later on May 7.
 Compaq's pre-merger ticker symbol was CPQ.
-This was combined with Hewlett-Packard's ticker symbol (HWP) to create the current ticker symbol (HPQ).
+This was combined with Hewlett-Packard's ticker symbol (HWP) to create the current ticker symbol (HPQ), which was announced on May 6.